Why do Dogs Eat Poop? Causes and Fixes to this Undesirable Habit

 Have you been wondering, “Why is my dog eating poop?”
 Don’t despair!
 This article should help you get to the bottom of it all.
 The answer isn’t cut and dry, however.

+It is actually incredibly common for dogs or puppies to try to eat their poop, but this doesn’t mean it is a healthy thing for them to do.
 There are many reasons, both behavioral and physiological, which drive dogs to eat their own feces.
-Let's take a look at what they are!
+Let’s take a look at what they are!

-Behavioral Reasons for Dogs Eating Their Own Poop
+Behavioral Reasons For Why Dogs Eat Poop

 First, we’ll take a look at the potential behavioral drives for a pup eating poop, and then we’ll take a look at some of the health reasons.

 Dogs Eat Poop To Clean Up Their Home

 One theory to explain why dogs eat poop is based on the instinct for a mother dog to keep her “nest” clean.
 When a female dog cleans up after her puppies, she’ll eat the poop to keep their nest clean, and potentially prevent the spread of parasites or infection.

 Some researchers believe this is instinctual while others conclude it is a learned behavior when puppies observe their mothers.

 Puppies are curious by nature.
 They spend their early months exploring their surroundings.
 It’s an important part of healthy development to explore and try new things.

 Eating poop is a common curiosity for most puppies exploring their surroundings.
 They’re out on an adventure, come across a pile of poo, and investigate!
 Thankfully, most puppies grow out of this stage by around eight to twelve months.